bjo3rnf/DpnXmlSitemapBundle/README.md

 For more complex routes that have parameters, you must create a custom generator.

-1. Create a generator class that implements the `Dpn\XmlSitemapBundle\Sitemap\GeneratorInterface` interface.
+1. Create a generator class that implements `Dpn\XmlSitemapBundle\Sitemap\GeneratorInterface`.
 This class must have a `generate()` method that returns an array of `Dpn\XmlSitemapBundle\Sitemap\Entry` objects.

     ```php